SHASHWAT13244/MERN-RECIPE-APP/README.md

 - Create new recipes with detailed titles, ingredients, and cooking instructions
 - Edit and update existing recipes easily
 - Delete recipes you no longer want
 - View a list of all recipes with essential details at a glance

+  🔎 **Filter Recipes**
+- Filter recipes to quickly find what you’re craving

 📱 **Responsive Design**
 - Fully responsive UI optimized for desktop, tablet, and mobile devices